-Nevada, Idaho, and Washington which went from being under common law while they were territories to having a community law system once they became independent.
-Thus, when we include state-territory fixed effects, the presence of an equity system will be absorbed and the effect of community law relative to common law will be identified only by these three states changing their legal system.
+The legal system of the states did not change during this period with the exception of Nevada, Idaho, and Washington which went from being under common law while they were territories to having a community law system once they became independent.
+Thus, when one includes state-territory fixed effects, the presence of an equity system will be absorbed and the effect of community law relative to common law will be identified only by these three states changing their legal system.